 Swap the box of cake mix for a different flavor and use your favorite add-ins!

 - Red velvet and white chocolate chips.
-Perfect for Valentine’s Day!
+Similar to my red velvet cake mix cookies and perfect for Valentine’s Day!

 - Devil’s food cake.
-Double the chocolate with chocolate cake and chocolate chips!
+Double the chocolate with chocolate cake mix and chocolate chips!

 - M&Ms cookie bars.
 Use a yellow or vanilla cake mix and toss in some colorful M&M candies.